johnk-scalable/boringssl-issue/README.md

-# Repo showing segfault using boringssl > 2.0.56.Final with SpringBoot running on azul/zulu-openjdk-alpine:17-jre
+# Repo showing boringssl-issue
+Segfault is thrown when using boringssl > 2.0.56.Final with SpringBoot 2.7.13 running on azul/zulu-openjdk-alpine:17-jre

 ## Reproduction